European stocks rebound as banking jitters ease | Business

 European stocks rebound as banking jitters ease

-European stocks rallied in early deals on Monday, as calm descended on markets following a turbulent week for banking shares that was fuelled by worries about stability in the sector after the collapse of Credit Suisse and Silicon Valley Bank.
-The pan-European STOXX 600 index rose 1.3% by 0705 GMT, with investors drawing comfort from news that First Citizens BancShares Inc would acquire Silicon Valley Bank's deposits and loans.
+European stocks climbed on Monday, as a sense of calm returned to markets following a week of turbulence over concerns about banking sector stability after the collapse of Credit Suisse and two U.S. mid-sized lenders.
+The pan-European STOXX 600 index rose 0.9%, with investors drawing comfort from news that First Citizens BancShares Inc would acquire Silicon Valley Bank's deposits and loans.

-European stocks rallied in early deals on Monday, as calm descended on markets following a turbulent week for banking shares that was fuelled by worries about stability in the sector after the collapse of Credit Suisse and Silicon Valley Bank.
+European stocks climbed on Monday, as a sense of calm returned to markets following a week of turbulence over concerns about banking sector stability after the collapse of Credit Suisse and two U.S. mid-sized lenders.

-The pan-European STOXX 600 index rose 1.3% by 0705 GMT, with investors drawing comfort from news that First Citizens BancShares Inc would acquire Silicon Valley Bank's deposits and loans.
-European banks jumped 2.8% after shedding 3.8% on Friday when Deutsche Bank sparked a rout in the sector.
-The German lender's shares were up 6.1% after tumbling 8.5% on Friday.
+The pan-European STOXX 600 index rose 0.9%, with investors drawing comfort from news that First Citizens BancShares Inc would acquire Silicon Valley Bank's deposits and loans.
+European banks rose 0.9% after shedding 3.8% on Friday, when Deutsche Bank sparked a rout in the sector.
+Shares of the German lender were up 3.3% after tumbling 8.5% on Friday.

-Shares of Swiss bank UBS, which took over Credit Suisse in a rescue deal last week, added 2.5%, but still remained about 15% below the pre-deal levels.
-Credit Suisse rose 3.6%.
-Swiss financial regulator FINMA said over the weekend that it was considering whether to take disciplinary action against the bank.
+Shares of Swiss bank UBS, which took over Credit Suisse in a rescue deal last week, slipped 0.8% to trade about 15% below its early March highs.
+Credit Suisse inched up 0.4% as the Swiss financial regulator, FINMA, said over the weekend that it was considering whether to take disciplinary action against the bank.

+"Many investors still don't want to touch the banking sector for fears there is more distress to come," said Russ Mould, investment director at AJ Bell.
+"Yet for every bleak situation, there is always someone who sees an opportunity to make money, hence why we're seeing a rise in the share price of many European banks today."

+European stocks are looking to end the first quarter of the year with gains, buoyed by signs of economic resilience and hopes that central banks are near the end of their tightening cycles.
+However, European banks are set to end the quarter nearly flat amid the banking sector turmoil.
+An Ifo institute survey showed German business morale unexpectedly rose in March, adding to signs that Europe's largest economy is recovering despite the energy crisis and high inflation.

-Novartis climbed 4.9% after the Swiss drugmaker said its Kisqali breast cancer drug had been shown to cut the risk of recurrence in women who were diagnosed at an early stage of the disease.
+Among single stocks, Novartis climbed 5.7% after the Swiss drugmaker said its Kisqali breast cancer drug had been shown to cut the risk of recurrence in women who were diagnosed at an early stage of the disease.
+Healthcare stocks were the top gainers in Europe, rising 1.6%.

+French telecom company Orange rose 2.8% after Morgan Stanley upgraded the stock to "overweight".
+Shares of China-exposed luxury names such as Pernod Ricard and miners including Rio Tinto slipped after data showed a slump in Chinese industrial firms' profits deepened in the first two months of 2023.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)